octosoft/octoscan/README.md

 The situation is different on macOS, where we can assume certain command-line programs are installed on every machine.

 Due to the diversity of Linux implementations, the Linux scanner is quite more complex than the macOS scanner.
-Python allows us to implement a complex scan without writing temporary files, this improves performance.
+Python allows us to implement a complex scan without writing temporary files, this improves performance considerably.
 Python programs are generally easier to maintain and debug than shell scripts.

-### Running on Windows

-octoscan.pyz also runs under Windows for testing only.
-The produced .zip files cannot be imported into OctoSAM Inventory.

 ### Open file format